 Following the announcement of our University’s decision to cease all face-to-face teaching in response to COVID-19, the Pro Vice-Chancellor, Education & Student Experience Portfolio developed and launched a dedicated ‘Teaching Remotely’ SharePoint Site to help UNSW teaching staff quickly shift from face-to-face to online teaching.
 While there are many ways that classes can be continued online, this site provides staff with a guide on using some of the centrally supported tools and services.

 Welcome!
 You are now part of our rich and diverse learning and teaching environment.
-We encourage you to participate, contribute and benefit from the many events, courses and programs organised throughout the year.
-UNSW is a research-led institution, which offers the potential for you to link your teaching and research, and to engage in the scholarship of learning and teaching.
+We encourage you to participate, contribute and benefit from the many events, initiatives, opportunities and programs organised throughout the year.

-Get your Staff ID card, zPass for IT systems, Staff Portal, Parking permit etc.
+- Starting essentials: Get your Staff ID card, zPass for IT systems, Staff Portal (myUNSW: my.unsw.edu.au), Parking permit etc.